chef/chef-web-docs/content/windows.md

-The Chef Infra Client has specific components that are designed to support unique aspects of the Microsoft Windows platform, including Windows PowerShell, Internet Information Services (IIS), and SQL Server.
+The Chef Infra Client has specific components that are designed to support unique aspects of the Microsoft Windows platform, including PowerShell, PowerShell DSC, and Internet Information Services (IIS).

 {{% windows_install_overview %}}